knoxa/knoxa.github.io/text/war-diary/locations.md

 These issues can be avoided with painstaking care in creating and curating KML files, but doing that in a collaborative environment requires one of the parties to assume an authorative role and effectively manage a GIS database.
 I'm not going to be that careful about it anyway.
 Instead, the approach
 I'll adopt is to allow for the possibility of mistakes creeping into the process of locating places mentioned in text.
-I'll consider how those mistakes might be detected and corrected.
+I'll consider how those mistakes might be detected and corrected, or perhaps safely ignored.
+An alternative approach to disambiguation considers _context_ when mapping from place labels as they appear in the source text through to locations.
+The preferred label map and geospatial data might be different in different contexts, and the context chosen to eliminate ambiguity.
+The issue is then one of defining and managing "context".

+In outline:

-1. Extract the place labels as a set of strings: For each span element, take the value of the _content_ attribute if set, or the text value of the element if not.
+1. I construct a set of strings from the place mentions: For each span element, I take the value of the _content_ attribute if set, or the text value of the element if not.

 1. The same place may have different labels.
-Taking inspiration from SKOS, I'll consider one of these to be the _preferred label_ and the rest to be _alternate labels_.
+Taking inspiration from SKOS, I consider one of these to be the _preferred label_ and the rest to be _alternate labels_.
-I choose preferred labels to be the f_Placemark_ names in my KML.
+I choose preferred labels to be the _Placemark_ names in my KML.

-1. The next step is to map the set of extracted labels to a set of preferred labels.
+1. The next step is to map the set of places to a set of preferred labels.
-This is a mapping function that takes a label x to a preferred label p(x), with the constraint that p(p(x)) = p(x).
+This is a mapping function that takes a label _x_ to a preferred label _p(x)_, with the constraint that _p(p(x)) = p(x)_.

-1. This assumes that Placemark names are unique.
+1. If the _Placemark_ names are unique they serve to identify the location.
 In general, they won't be.
-I therefore map from preferred label to a set of locations.
-If the returned set has one element the place name is unique, if there is more that one element the name is ambiguous.
+I therefore construct a map from preferred label to a set of locations.
+If the returned set has one element the preferred place name is unique, if there is more that one element the name is ambiguous.

 ### Issues